mozilla/wptview/README.md

 `python -m SimpleHTTPServer 8000`

-Go to a browser and visit `localhost:8000`.
+Go to a browser (use Google Chrome) and visit `localhost:8000`.
 WPT Viewer should start.

 WPT Viewer needs to ingest some web-platform-tests mozlog files to get up and running.
 A good place to find mozlog files is Mozilla's [Treeherder](https://treeherder.mozilla.org/#/jobs?repo=mozilla-inbound) for mozilla-inbound.
 These files are generally found under "Job Details" after clicking a failed job (marked in orange) and have are generally named wpt_raw.log or simply raw.log.